What Do You See All Around – Hymn Lyric

 That, by Thy grace, our hearts shall stay

-For evermore Thine own.”
+For Thine own.”

 Meaning of What Do You See All Around – Hymn Lyric